 The experiments are configured by two key parameters -- transaction size and number of concurrent clients.
 The transaction sizes range from 256 Bytes to 1 MB.
 For each transaction size, we {sweep the number of concurrent clients sending transactions {(in experiments, we let the leader machine spawn transactions)}. } Under each configuration {of transaction size and client concurrency}, we run all the nodes and client processes simultaneously for 20 seconds.
-We measure transaction latency and throughput by the average of 5 repeated runs to reduce random perturbations.
-Typically, as the number of clients increases, throughput first increases linearly, and plateaus when the protocol is saturated.
+We measure transaction latency and throughput by the average of five repeated runs to reduce random perturbations.
+Typically, as the number of clients increases, throughput increases first linearly and then plateaus when the protocol is saturated.
 In contrast, latency is insensitive to the number of clients before the saturation, but rapidly increases when the bottleneck throughput is reached.

-We finally evaluate the following quantities: \begin{itemize} \item \textbf{Peak throughput.} We measure the peak throughput of each baseline as the maximum number of transactions processed per second over all numbers of concurrent clients. \fref{fig:peaktpt} presents the performance of all protocols under transaction sizes 256 Bytes, 4 KiB and 64 KiB.
-In comparison to Raft, \sysname has an approximately 10\% loss in peak throughput under various transaction sizes, which is caused by the cryptographic operations involved.
+We finally evaluate the following quantities: \begin{itemize} \item \textbf{Peak throughput.} We measure the peak throughput of each baseline as the maximum number of transactions processed per second over all numbers of concurrent clients. \fref{fig:peaktpt} presents the performance of all protocols under transaction sizes of 256 Bytes, 4 KiB, and 64 KiB.
+Compared to Raft, \raftname has an approximately 10\% loss in peak throughput under various transaction sizes, which is caused by the cryptographic operations involved.

 \item \textbf{Latency-Throughput tradeoff.} Under each transaction size, we measure the latency-throughput curve parameterized by number of concurrent clients. \fref{fig:lat} shows the latency-throughput tradeoffs of the two protocols under various transaction sizes.
-Generally, the tradeoff of \sysname is only slightly worse than Raft. \end{itemize}
+Generally, the tradeoff of \raftname is only slightly worse than Raft. \end{itemize}